ruchitachandhok/sei-flex-49/w07/d2/ejs.md

 ### 1. Embedding javascript statements in an EJS File <% %>

-In an EJS File, you can write any amount of javascript statements you would like within `<% %>` brackets.
+In an EJS File, you can write any amount of javascript statements you would like within `<% %>` ejs scriptlet brackets.
 For example:

 ```js